PaperTiger/switchcraft/README.md

 	{% switcherify loop.index %}

 		{% on 'every3Items' %}
-			Content here
+			Content here display on every 3rd loop

 		{% on 'every9Items' %}
-			Content here
+			Content here display on every 9th loop

 		{% on 'firstItem' %}
-			Content here
+			Content here display on first loop

 		{% on 'oddItem' %}
-			Content here
+			And content here display on every odd loop

 	{% endswitcherify %}

 {% endfor %}
 ```

-And of course there are [more](#usage)!
+And of course there are [more options](#usage)!